Table of Contents

 Microscopic (histologic) description

-- Differences in histology become much more pronounced after 2 years of life and are increased with delayed orchiopexy (J Urol 2009;182:704)
+- Histopathologic differences become much more pronounced after 2 years of life and are increased with delayed orchiopexy (J Urol 2009;182:704)

-- Sertoli cell nodules: nodules composed of immature Sertoli cells ("Pick's adenoma"), can have microliths (Nistal: Clues in the Diagnosis of Non-tumoral Testicular Pathology, First Edition, 2017)
+- Sertoli cell nodule: nodules composed of immature elongated Sertoli cells (Pick adenoma) may be present; can have central microliths

-- Germ cell neoplasia in situ (GCNIS): large, pleomorphic, basally located cells within the seminiferous tubules may be present; use immunostains for confirmation
+- Evaluate for germ cell neoplasia in situ (GCNIS): large, pleomorphic, basally located cells within the seminiferous tubules may be present; use immunostains for confirmation

 Microscopic (histologic) images